 You are responsible for maintaining your CE certificate of completion records.
-You will be asked to upload your course completion certificate(s) with your online renewal application, which is due by January 31, 2021 and every two years thereafter.
+You will be asked to upload your course completion certificate(s) with your online renewal application.
 30 days after the renewal period ends, OPR will conduct a random audit of continuing education.
 A percentage of licensees are chosen and asked to provide proof of their course completion.

 Will training opportunities be offered by the Office?

 OPR does not provide training on how to be a notary public.
 However, information will be provided on the OPR website regarding continuing education requirements.

 I hold more than one OPR credential.
 Can one continuing education course count towards multiple credentials?